camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/10-multi-tenancy.html.md

 <div class="alert alert-info">
   <p>
     <strong>Recommended Approach:</strong>
-    <p>We recommend the approach of multiple process engines (i.e. isolation into different databases/schemas/tables) over the tenant marker approach as it is more robust and easier to use.</p>
+    <p>We recommend the approach of multiple process engines (i.e., isolation into different databases/schemas/tables) over the tenant marker approach as it is more robust and easier to use.</p>
   </p>
 </div>